codefellows-seattle-javascript-401d23/43-OAuth/README.md

 Once the user is logged in, spotify returns a code to `/oauth/spotify`

 #### GET `/oauth/spotify`
-receives a code from Spotify and returns it to the `/api/token` route.
+receives a code from Spotify and returns it to Spotify's `/api/token` route.

 ## Getting Started
 - Fork the repo and run `npm i` to set up node modules